Exchange Database Stuck in Disconnected and Resynchronizing? Try this.

 Conclusion

-Due to different reasons like blocked ports, database corruption, storage issues, etc., there could be disconnected state and resynchronizing issue with an Exchange database copy in a DAG.
-Different methods can be tried to fix this issue.
-However, if the problem is database corruption, we recommend a good Exchange database recovery solution.
+Due to different reasons like blocked ports, database corruption, storage issues, etc., there could be a disconnected state and resynchronizing issue with an Exchange database copy in a DAG.
+To fix this problem, you can try different methods.
+However, if the problem is database corruption, we recommend an excellent Exchange database recovery solution.

 Related Posts